 Clare and I have been working together for five years.

-The basis of our relationship began NOT with designing curriculum around her books but, as I learned to do in my teaching career, spending time coming to know how she created her books.
+The basis of our relationship began NOT with designing curriculum but, as I learned to do in my teaching career, spending time coming to know how she created her books.
 In other words, I made it my business to understand her style and concepts in the most thorough way, so much so that I could offer her my editing skills, prior to her handing over her works to a professional editing service.

 My writing skills and doctorate in the cultural history of the creative industries meant that I could begin a most interesting dialogue with my writer client about her values and beliefs, as well as her artistic raison d’etre.